10 – Destiny

-Stevie Nicks is one of those rare artists that has celebrated chart success while maintaining and incredible display of integrity and originality.
-Over the course of her solo career Stevie Nicks has been nominated for eight Grammy Awards.
-She has reunited with Fleetwood Mac numerous times since the initial break up.
+Stevie Nicks is one of those rare artists that has celebrated chart success while maintaining an incredible display of integrity and originality.
+Over the course of her solo career, Stevie Nicks has been nominated for eight Grammy Awards.
+She has reunited with Fleetwood Mac numerous times since the initial breakup.
 Our Top 10 Stevie Nicks Songs list takes a look at some of our favorite Stevie Nicks songs which is completely subjective based.
-However, if you are unfamiliar with her catalog, we feel these are the 10 Stevie Nicks songs you should take a listen too first.
+However, if you are unfamiliar with her catalog, we feel these are the 10 Stevie Nicks songs you should take a listen to first.

 # 10 – Destiny

 Stevie Nicks’ song “Destiny,” was released on her 1994 album Street Angel.
 It’s hard to believe, but Street Angel was the only album released by Stevie Nicks during the 1990s.
 Her reunion with Fleetwood Mac in 1997 for the Dance Tour seemed to keep her pretty occupied for the time being.
 In between her shows with Fleetwood Mac, Stevie Nicks also found the time to record with Lindsey Buckingham for the Twister Movie Soundtrack.
 While her Street Angel album may not have fared well commercially speaking, the album still contained a multitude of treasures.

 Songs like “Blue Denim, Rose Garden and Street Angel,” were wonderful pieces of music that stand up well against many of her big hits.
 However, our favorite song on the album was the double entendre titled “Destiny.”
 A beautiful song that echoes some of the best work in the Stevie Nicks canon of songs.